Academic Catalog

 Pre-Law Advising and Curriculum

-Students considering legal careers and wishing to major or minor in criminal justice should notify their Criminal Justice Academic Advisor at the beginning of their junior year.
-For non-majors wishing to take a pre-law sequence of courses in criminal justice, the following are recommended:
+Students considering legal careers and wishing to major or minor in criminal justice should notify their Criminal Justice Academic Advisor at the beginning of their coursework in criminal justice.

 Back to top